HeroiCraft/Bukkit-Duties/README.md

 # Configuration

+Temp groups are added while duty mode is on, and removed while duty mode is off

     Enabled: true #Set to false to disable Duties
     KeepStateOffline: false #If true, the player will be able to leave the game without going off duty
     Actions: